Pre-measure spaces and pre-integration spaces in predicative Bishop-Cheng measure theory: Pre-measure spaces

 \section{Pre-measure spaces}

 In this section we introduce the notion of a pre-measure space as a predicative counterpart to the notion of Bishop-Cheng measure space in $\BCMT$.
 The pre-measure space of complemented detachable subsets of a set $X$ with the Dirac-measure concentrated at a single point is described.
-The notion of a Bishop-Cheng measure space is defined in~\cite{BB85}, p.~282, and appeared first\footnote{In~\cite{BC72}, p.~55, condition $(\BCMS_1)$ appears in the equivalent form: if $\B B \in M$ with $B^1 \subseteq A^1$ and $B^0 \subseteq A^0$, then $\B A \in M$.} in~\cite{BC72} p.~47.\ We call the triplet $\C M (\B \Lambda(X)) := (X, I, \mu)$ a \textit{pre-measure space} , the function $\mu$ a \textit{pre-measure} , and the index-set $I$ the set of integrable, or measurable indices of $\C M (\B \Lambda(X))$.
+The notion of a Bishop-Cheng measure space is defined in~\cite{BB85}, p.~282, and appeared first\footnote{In~\cite{BC72}, p.~55, condition $(\BCMS_1)$ appears in the equivalent form: if $\B B \in M$ with $B^1 \subseteq A^1$ and $B^0 \subseteq A^0$, then $\B A \in M$.} in~\cite{BC72} p.~47.